-Applicants are solely responsible for ensuring that the Application and all documents submitted as part of the Application are responsive and complete by the Application Submission deadline.
-Applicants must carefully review the Application and all documents referenced therein, including ICSB's Charter Application FAQ, and use the Application Checklist as a guide.
+All submissions are final.
+Applicants are responsible for ensuring that the Application and all documents submitted as part of the Application are responsive and complete by the submission deadline.
+Applicants should carefully review the Application and all documents referenced therein, including ICSB's Charter Application FAQ, and use the Application Checklist as a guide.